 High-profile examples of ad fraud

 A massive botnet operation called 3ve was dismantled in November 2018.
-The stats related to this operation will be, quite frankly, frightening to digital advertisers (though it should be noted this is an extreme example, being one of the biggest such operations ever discovered).
+The stats that reveals details of this operation will be, quite frankly, frightening to digital advertisers (though it should be noted this is an extreme example, being one of the biggest such operations ever discovered).

 It consisted of three operations, says the WFA: hijacked IP addresses, counterfeit sites, and inventory and data centre traffic.
 1.7 million PCs were infected by malware, 10,000 fake sites were generating 3-12 billion daily bid requests (impersonating legitimate publishers), and over 60,000 seller IDs with digital companies to enable fraudsters to receive ad placements and be paid accordingly.